 I guess I have my work cut out for me, don’t I?
 HAHA.
 I will hopefully update this review with pictures if any of these toys actually materialize.
 Looking through my yarn stash, it seems the likeliest project for me to complete first would be the puppy dog scarf, considering I already have some suitable, non-earmarked yarn hanging around in my stash that could maybe work for making it.
 But we’ll see how that goes…

 Important Note: The photos above show you some, but not all, of the projects included in this book.
-A bunch more project photos are available at the publisher’s website.
-CLICK HERE to see them.
+A bunch more project photos are available at Amazon; they have the “look inside” feature enabled, so you can see a preview of the book’s contents if you are interested.
+CLICK HERE to check it out.

 I’m delighted to recommend this book to other crochet enthusiasts, particularly to crafters who are in need of a large number of easy amigurumi crochet patterns.
 This book currently offers the best value I’m aware of for an amigurumi crochet pattern collection of this kind.
 You get a whole lot for your money with this book.
 If you have kids, have friends with kids, crochet for charity, or have any gnome collectors on your gift list, this book is likely to be a fantastic investment for you.

 More Toys and Amigurumi Knitting and Crochet Patterns